annitziak/Trash_Image_Classification/meetings.md

 In future research, the
 emphasis will be on complex backgrounds and special situations in waste image detection to make it applicable to a wider range of classification scenarios.

+other studies have used transformers e.g. vit

+Data Augmentation using LLMs:
+Data Perspectives, Learning Paradigms and Challenges